Mufeed-Amir/G-Code-Generator/README.md

 # Note for contributors

-* All Suggestions are Accepted and Wellcome.
+* All Suggestions are Accepted and Welcome.
 * Fork repository and Contribute.
 * Contact mufeed.amir.17290@gmail.com for any query.
 * Extrace zip file or Clone this repository.